-When it comes to funded futures trader programs, I find people make a lot of their decisions based on the evaluation rules.
+When it comes to funded futures trader programs, I find people make a lot of their decisions based on the evaluation rules and not the funded withdrawal rules.
 The goal is to get funded, and really the 2 or 3 weeks of evaluation will hopefully be a distant memory in the future.
 Since the goal is to spend the majority of our time as funded traders, let’s look at the various companies and their rules when it comes to withdrawing funds.

 My top rated trader evaluation is Apex Trader Funding – enjoy a 50% off exclusive lifetime discount with code CAN50

 I will say in advance each trader has to determine what is most important to them.
 With lots of different pros and cons, what is more important to one person might be different than someone else.
 Below I’ve included information on the profit split itself, how long withdrawals take, and the methods available.
 As you’ll see they vary quite a bit.

 As well if you’d like more info on any program, I really encourage you to check out the Faqs/Help section of each company.
 They go far more in depth with their withdrawal process and methods.

 If you are interested in trading futures, be sure to check out my Reviews of Funded Futures Trader Evaluations.
 I update it every day.

 If you want the punch line: Earn2Trade and Uprofit Trader are the 2 I’d recommend based on withdrawals.
 Best combination of fastest withdrawal speeds, most methods available to withdraw and access to your funds from your first day of trading live.